josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 7.2.2.
 Classification, Regression, Forecasting, and Clustering

-* **Classification**: predicting labels or classes from input data (e.g., dogs vs. cats)
+* **Classification**: predicting labels or categories for input data (e.g., dog vs cat), with variations including binary and multiclass classification.
-    * Binary classification: 2-class problem (dogs vs. cats)
+    * Can be applied to thousands of classes, like object detection in images
-    * Multiclass classification: problem with multiple classes
+* _Regression_: predicting a numerical value based on input features (e.g., house price or rainfall amount)
-* **Regression**: predicting continuous values from input data (e.g., house price, rainfall amount)
+    * Uses different algorithms than classification
-* **Forecasting**: predicting future values in a time-series dataset (e.g., temperature measurements)
+* **Forecasting**: predicting future values from time-series data, often using techniques that convert to regression problems
-    * Can be converted to regression or classification problems
+* _Clustering_: grouping data points into clusters based on similarities and differences, with applications such as grouping cities by location.

 ---